The Veterans Will Clinic at the Harry S. Truman Veterans Administration Hospital – Proudly Sponsored by the Missouri Veterans Commission

 Click Here: Veteran’s Will Clinic Portal

-Will Clinic schedule as of Sunday, September 11, 2022.
-(Subject to change.)
-All clinic dates fall on the last Monday of the month absent a holiday conflict.
+Recurrence: All clinic dates fall on the last Monday of the month, absent a holiday conflict.

 October 30, 2023